qrrakakh/mimicc/README.md

 ```

 ## Known issues
-* Pointer return function is not defineable.
+* Function type is not considered.